By Wayne Erbsen

-Why is it that when you drop a slice of bread that you’ve just slathered with peanut butter, it always lands peanut butter down?
+Why is it that when you drop a slice of bread that you’ve just slathered with peanut butter, it always lands peanut- butter-side down?
 Maybe it’s the same cosmic forces at work that cause the best apples to be at the very top of the tree.
-That’s the predicament I found myself in yesterday as I contemplated how I was going to get some juicy apples down from thirty five feet up in the air of a tree that was too skinny to climb.
+That’s the predicament I found myself in yesterday as I contemplated how I was going to get some juicy apples down from 35 feet up a tree that was too skinny to climb.

 Note to banjo pickers: You can play this song using either or both fingerpicking or clawhammer style.
 A note with a single stem is a quarter note and two notes tied together are eighth notes.
 The tab gives you only the melody, so you can decorate it any way you like.